dan-nyanko/infra-observability-lab/README.md

 ---

-### 🔵🟢 Blue/Green Deployment Demo
+### 🔵🟢🔴 Blue/Green/Red Deployment Demo

-This section demonstrates how to build and publish the `demo-api` image, deploy two versions (`blue` and `green`) into Kubernetes, and switch traffic between them.
+This section demonstrates how to build and publish the `demo-api` image, deploy three versions (`blue`, `green`, and `red`) into Kubernetes, and switch traffic between them.
+The **red** version is designed to simulate errors and latency for observability and incident response practice.

 ---